eddelbuettel/r2u/README.md

 R 4.2.0 is used, and BioConductor 3.15 packages provided as implied by CRAN packages.

 ### What is Selected ?

 We use [cran-logs](https://cran-logs.rstudio.com/) and pick the _N_ most-downloaded packages, along with their dependencies from BioConductor.
-(It should be noted that the first 100 packages account for approximately half the total downloads: a very skewed distribution.)
+(It should be noted that for example the first 100 packages already account for approximately half the total downloads: a very skewed distribution.)

-In this first stage, we cover
+In now we cover
-- the top eleven thousand (or over 50% of) CRAN packages (by downloads)
+- all CRAN packages (modulo a handful of blacklisted ones)
-- as well as 100% of the ~ 4500 CRAN packages needing compilation
+- all ~ 4500 CRAN packages needing compilation
-- and whichever many BioConductor package are implied by these (and build).
+- alnd BioConductor package are implied by these (and build).

 There is overlap between the sets, and the download rankings fluctuating.
-We currently have around 16183 binary packages, or about 85.7% of the total of CRAN packages.
-It also includes over 150 BioConductor packages from the 3.15 release.
+We currently have 18954 binary packages from CRAN.
+We also include 177 BioConductor packages from the 3.15 release.

 ### What is it Based on?